 In busy traffic, when emotions start getting out of control, it’s easy to get hurt by angry drivers.
 If you notice that an aggressive person keeps on harassing you, makes threats or even touches you, call 911 and report this behavior.
 You might prevent something worse

 Sometimes, a driver who seems aggressive simply has a certain set of justifying circumstances, like the classic “we’re having a baby right now” drive.
 Be mindful about what the other driver may go through and don’t always suppose they’re just being rude and intimidating.

-Injured in a St. Louis Car Accident?
+Injured in a St. Louis Car Accident With an Aggressive Driver?

 By keeping some of these things in mind, you can avoid conflicts and aggression towards you in traffic.
 Remember, driving with confidence doesn’t mean bullying other drivers into making space for you, yelling or honking for no reason.
 Aggressive drivers need to be dealt with by keeping your calm and being reliable yourself.